Where to start when planning a trip to the Galapagos Islands.

 How do I get there?

 The Galapagos Islands are found in the middle of Pacific Ocean, 2 hours by plane off the coast of South America.
-They’re part of Ecuador, which means flights to the islands only depart from Quito (Ecuador’s capital, in the Andes) and Guayaquil (it’s largest city and on the coast).
-Flights from Europe and the US to Ecuador are day flights, arriving anytime from the mid-afternoon to late at night.
-A minimum of one night is needed on mainland Ecuador before flying to the Galapagos, but we would recommend longer as not only is there a huge amount to see in Ecuador, but one night isn’t a huge cushion if there are any delays getting to Ecuador.
+They’re part of Ecuador, which means flights to the islands only depart from Quito (Ecuador’s capital, in the Andes) and Guayaquil (its largest city and on the coast).
+Flights to Ecuador from Europe and the US arrive the same day, normally from the mid-afternoon to late at night.
+A minimum of one night is needed on mainland Ecuador before flying to the Galapagos, but we recommend longer to avoid and complications and give you chance to see Ecuador.

 When should I go?

 The short answer is you can visit the Galapagos at any time of year.
-There are two distinct seasons, a hot and wet season at the start of the year and a cooler drier season the second half of the year, but both have their merits.
+There are two distinct seasons, a hot and wet season at the start of the year and a cooler drier season the second half of the year.
 The wildlife is active throughout the year, although some species like the Waved Albatross can only be seen at certain times so if you want to see them you should plan a trip accordingly.
 Also consider that accommodations will be busier and prices higher over vacations.

 Should I take a cruise or stay on land?

 Both have their merits and could even be combined, but staying on board a boat does allow you to visit the more remote islands and those which aren’t inhabited.
-The more islands and visitor sights you can get to, the greater opportunity to see the wildlife and differing landscape and fauna from one area to the next.
+The more islands and visitor sights you can get to, the greater the opportunity to see wildlife and differing landscapes and fauna.
 Land based itineraries have the obvious advantage of not sleeping and spending a huge amount of time on a boat, so they’re ideal if you suffer from seasickness.
 They’re often cheaper than booking a cruise too.
-Staying on land means you are restricted to staying on the islands which are populated, but you can ‘island hop’ and combine two or three islands in one stay and take day trips from them with a naturalist guide.
+Staying on land means you are restricted to staying on the inhabited islands though, but you can ‘island hop’ and combine two or three islands in one stay.
+It's possible to take day trips to the different islands with a naturalist guide.
 Combining both works very well too, as time on the boat is quite busy with the different activities, so it’s nice to have a few days relaxing at a hotel after a cruise.